Student Employment Handbook

 It is extremely important to acknowledge the shared responsibility between the Financial Assistance Office, the student, and the student employment supervisor to monitor a student's earnings.
 The student must stop working when the earnings limit is reached.

-Remember, any dollars earned from working over the amount awarded on your financial assistance award letter without approval from the Student Employment Coordinator will be taken from your Cornell grant and/or student loans dollar for dollar.
+Remember, any dollars earned from working over the amount awarded on your financial assistance award letter without approval from the Student Employment Coordinator may be taken from your Cornell grant and/or student loans dollar for dollar.

 |Computer Science||Leon Tabak||X4295|